In Turkey's economic plan, investors see drive for votes, not discipline

 "This will not help solve the economy's efficiency problem at all.
 This is an unbearable luxury for a poor country like Turkey."

-Although the net cost of the new policies has yet to be calculated, analysts said the plan signaled a significant burden on public finance and also a clear support for domestic consumption.
+Although the net cost of the new policies has yet to be calculated, analysts said the plan signalled a significant burden on public finance and also a clear support for domestic consumption.

-Deputy Prime Minister Mehmet Simsek said in October the AKP's election pledges would cost the country 19.3 billion lira ($6.5 billion).
+Deputy Prime Minister Mehmet Simsek said in October the AKP's election pledges would cost the country 19.3 billion lira (4.27 billion pound).
 Analysts say it may be more.

 As a result, Turkey could see a higher budget deficit than the initially announced 0.7 percent of GDP, said Ozlem Derici, chief economist of Istanbul based Deniz Invest.